-Key Research Facts: CJC-1295 and Ipamorelin Combined GH Secretagogue Research
+Key Research Facts: CJC-1295 and Ipamorelin Stac

 - Ipamorelin is documented as one of the most selective GH secretagogues studied — research shows it does not significantly stimulate cortisol, prolactin, or ACTH at research doses, unlike earlier ghrelin mimetics